PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Coarsening in PASCO: contributions

 \textbf{Computational efficiency:} First, the algorithm aims at minimizing the number of intermediate coarsening steps $c$ by creating hypernodes that contain as many nodes as possible at each step.
 In \cite{hendrickson1995multi}, the authors proposed to sample $u$ and $v$ from the set of unvisited nodes, restricting the hypernodes to contain at most two nodes.
 As a consequence, the coarsening step quickly runs out of available edges to collapse and a new intermediate coarsened graph must be computed.
-To avoid this issue and create bigger hypernodes, we relax the restriction about unvisited nodes: we only require that $u$ is unvisited and we \emph{put no restriction on $v$}.
+To avoid this issue and create bigger hypernodes, we relax the restriction on unvisited nodes: we only require that $u$ is unvisited and we \emph{put no restriction on $v$}.
 Moreover, the sampling of collapsing edges by first taking a node uniformly at random is very efficient, as it can be done in $\Ocal(1)$.
 In contrast, strategies to sample node $u$ according to some non-uniform probability (\eg, a probability proportional to the node degree) are more costly, as they require to compute the cumulative sum of probabilities which is in $\Ocal(n^{(\ell)})$, if $n^{(\ell)}$ is the number of nodes.
-Finally, we remove the refining steps when lifting the partition back to the input graph, as this will be taken care of in the next step with alignment and fusion of the different partitions obtained.
+Finally, we remove the refining steps when lifting the partition back to the input graph, as this will be taken care of in the next step with alignment and fusion of the different obtained partitions.
 In Appendix~\ref{app:edge_sampling}, we detail other simple edge sampling rules that we investigated here but were unsatisfactory for the present work.
-However, it provides insight into the choices that led to our method.
+However, it provides insight into the choices that led to our method. \addblocknew{ Finally, \Cref{prop:cplx_algo1} shows the complexity of the coarsening phase.
+Its proof is deferred to Appendix~\ref{app:complexity} \begin{proposition} The complexity of \Cref{alg:coarsening_global} is $\Ocal\left( (1+\log\rho) |E| \right)$, where $|E|$ is the number of non-zero coefficients in $\bigA$ (number of edges in the graph). \end{proposition}}